korchasa/promptlint/README.md

 ## Docker Usage

-You can also run PromptLint using Docker:
+You can run PromptLint using Docker:

 ```bash
 # Build the Docker image